 Loans and receivables are non-derivative financial assets with fixed or determinable payments that are not quoted in an active market and are subsequently measured at amortized cost.
 They are included in current assets, except for maturities greater than 12 months after the end of the reporting period.
 These are classified as non-current assets.
-Financial assets classified as loans and receivables include cash and cash equivalents, restricted cash and receivables.
+Financial assets classified as loans and receivables include cash and cash equivalents, restricted cash, receivables and reclamation deposits.